 Whenever a change is noticed in the sound of the exhaust system, when exhaust fumes can be detected inside the vehicle, or when the underside or rear of the vehicle is damaged, have a competent mechanic inspect the complete exhaust system and adjacent body areas for broken, damaged, deteriorated, or mispositioned parts.
 Open seams or loose connections could permit exhaust fumes to seep into the passenger compartment.
-In addition, for lubrication or oil change.
+In addition, inspect the exhaust system each time the vehicle is raised for lubrication or oil change.
 Replace as required.
 Safety Checks You Should Make Inside The Vehicle